This article on osteoporosis answers the question: What Is Osteoporosis?

 And there is NO good reason why your Vitamin D level shouldn't be where it should be.
 Vitamin D is cheap and easy.

 With pharmaceutical drugs?
 Nope.

 With nutrition supplementation (and some weight bearing exercise never hurt anybody)?
 Yes.

 And stop the sugar.
 See: Sugar and Osteoporosis

-Essentially, you need to get enough Magnesium and Vitamin D (and other necessary vitamins and minerals) so your body can use the Calcium you're taking in and then put the extra back into your bones.
+Essentially, you need to get enough Magnesium and Vitamin D (and other necessary vitamins and minerals) so your body can use the Calcium you're already taking in and then put the extra back into your bones.